Tuesday, May 28, 2019

 by Sharon Moran

 If you’ve never heard of metamining before, don’t worry.
 It’s because I recently coined the term.
 My exposure to Bitcoin dates back to June 12, 2009.
 It’s the day I first heard the word bitcoin.
 At that time, it sounded like a intellectual, computer game without sophisticated graphics.
 I didn’t immediately recognize the full potential of bitcoin on that hot, summer night.
-I’ll spare you the name of the town that this conversation occurred in.
-You probably wouldn’t believe me anyway because it’s equally ironic and uncanny.

 Nine years after Satoshi Nakamoto released the original Bitcoin whitepaper, Electroneum launched a two-decimal digital currency after a record-breaking ICO.
 A few months later, they launched an Android app enabling users to earn cryptocurrency via mobile mining.